mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==
+= 3.27.16 April 7, 2026 =
+* Bugfix: Add CSS rules to help prevent images from breaking across pages in the Classic ePud Design.

 = 3.27.15 April 4, 2026 =
 * Bugfix: Improved CSS rules for rendering images in the ePub design.
 * Enhancement: Added a Design Development helper function for adding featured image thumbnails to TOC.